didempaloglu/clustering_analysis/README.md

   ### Background Information About Dataset

 The data set includes economic indicators for each province in Turkey.
 The indicators have been taken from Turkish Statistical Institute.
 The data is from year 2018 .
 All variables in this data set are numerical.
 It should be noted that İstanbul has the highest scores in total.
 Because it has a very special economic and geographic situation and therefore it creates its own cluster in all clustering algorithms.
-The set of variables are as below:
+The set of variables are as below: <br />
-  -- Province:	The Name of the Province
+  -- Province:	The Name of the Province<br />
-  -- GDP:	GDP (Thousand $)
+  -- GDP:	GDP (Thousand $)<br />
-  -- Population:	Total Population
+  -- Population:	Total Population<br />
-  -- Export:	Total Export (Thousand $)
+  -- Export:	Total Export (Thousand $)<br />
-  -- Agriculture:	Total Cultivated Agricultural Area (Hectares) -- Overnights:	Number of Arrivals and Overnight Stays in Accommodation Facilities with Tourism Operation Certificate: Number of Overnight Stays / Total
+  -- Agriculture:	Total Cultivated Agricultural Area (Hectares)<br />
+  -- Overnights:	Number of Arrivals and Overnight Stays in Accommodation Facilities with Tourism Operation Certificate: Number of Overnight Stays / Total<br />
-  -- Net.Migration: Net Migration of the Province
+  -- Net.Migration: Net Migration of the Province<br />
-  -- Cars: Number of Automobiles per Thousand People -- Education:	Population by Educational Level (15 Years and Older), Graduates of College or Faculty / Total -- Unemployment:	Unemployment Rate (%)
+  -- Cars: Number of Automobiles per Thousand People<br />
+  -- Education:	Population by Educational Level (15 Years and Older), Graduates of College or Faculty / Total<br />
+  -- Unemployment:	Unemployment Rate (%)